Communicate More Clearly.

 • M — Mindful Anger

-Create space to think clearly, even under pressure
+Create enough space to think clearly and respond intentionally under pressure.

 • E — Expressing Anger Assertively